Santoi/quantum-chess/extlib/googletest/docs/advanced.md

 TEST_F(DISABLED_BarTest, DoesXyz) { ... }
 ```

-{: .callout .note}
-NOTE: This feature should only be used for temporary pain-relief.
-You still have
+{: .callout .note} NOTE: This feature should only be used for temporary
-to fix the disabled tests at a later date.
-As a reminder, googletest will print
+pain-relief.
+You still have to fix the disabled tests at a later date.
+As a
-a banner warning you if a test program contains any disabled tests.
+reminder, googletest will charId a banner warning you if a test program contains
+any disabled tests.

-{: .callout .tip}
-TIP: You can easily count the number of disabled tests you have using
+{: .callout .tip} TIP: You can easily count the number of disabled tests you
+have using
 `grep`.
-This number can be used as a metric for
-improving your test quality.
+This number can be used as a metric for improving your test quality.

 #### Temporarily Enabling Disabled Tests